kurkobane94/cassinux/README.md

 - Customized KDE settings
 - Custom packages and configurations

-## Development Status
+## Development

-- [ ] Replace remaining Kubuntu branding
+Cassinux was developed using **Cubic**.

+Development included:

-- [ ] Add Cassinux artwork
+- Cassinux branding and artwork
-- [ ] Customize KDE Plasma defaults
+- KDE Plasma customization
+- Custom wallpapers
+- Custom packages and configurations
-- [ ] Improve installer configuration
+- Installer configuration
-- [ ] Create a reproducible build system
-- [ ] Test on different hardware
+- ISO testing

+## Releases

+Cassinux development builds and release candidates were published through **GitHub Releases** and archival download hosts.

+The project included:

+- **Cassinux 26 Alpha 1**
+- **Cassinux 26 Nevada RC**

-## Building Cassinux
+## Archive

-Cassinux is currently being developed using **Cubic**.

-Build instructions will be added as the project becomes more reproducible.
+This repository is preserved as an archive of the Cassinux project and its development history.

+No further development or releases are currently planned.

 ## Contributing

-Contributions are welcome!

-You can help with:

-- Bug fixes
-- KDE configuration
-- Branding and artwork
-- Package selection
-- Testing
-- Documentation
-- Build scripts

-Please open an **Issue** before making major changes.

-## Downloads

-Development ISO builds will be published through **GitHub Releases** or another suitable download host.
+The project is archived and is no longer actively accepting contributions.

 ## License

-License information will be added as the project develops.
+License information is provided in the repository where applicable.

 ## Project Status

-**Current version:** Cassinux 26 Alpha
+**Current version:** Cassinux 26 Nevada RC

-**Status:** 🚧 Work in Progress
+**Status:** 📦 Archived